 Midges are tiny, aggressive biting insects that seem to be unbothered by most forms of bug repellant.
+They seem to travel together in clouds, but are small enough so that they can be dispelled a light breeze.
 If you are prone to allergic reactions to insect bites, then bring along your antihistamine medication.
 Over-the-counter products that seem to work as repellants include: